 I’ve baby-sat kids who now have their own kids.
 I’ve kept in touch with friends I’ve known since my first year of college, and still remember grade school friends.
 I’ve organized a reunion for my 8th grade classmates - 38 years after seeing most of them.

 I've played tag, football, basketball, tennis, Ping-Pong, softball, volleyball, badminton, Frisbee, horseshoes, racquetball, handball, bowling, golf, gymnastics, and wrestled.
 I've gone cross-country skiing, hiking, body surfing, roller-skating, ice skating, canoeing, horseback riding, and snorkeling.
 All that and never a broken bone or a required a stitch.

 I’ve had an appendectomy, a root canal, and a herniated disk.
 I finally see the need to wear bifocal glasses.
 I've had one lens replaced and one retina repaired.
 I’ve had one knee replaced.

 I've eaten escargot and drank champagne in France, eaten waffles and chocolate in Belgium, had a Heineken in Amsterdam, drunk ale and ate fish and chips in England, eaten enchiladas in Mexico, drunk red wine with pasta in Italy, drunk beer with sausages and apple strudel in Germany, eaten pork in Poland, had Ouzo and ate lamb in Greece, and broiled fish at the Sea of Galilee.
 I’ve eaten beef in Chicago, seafood in Maryland, and barbeque in Texas.
 I’ve eaten at McDonalds in seventeen countries.

-I’m going to measure star deflections during a solar eclipse in 2017, repeating the difficult 1919 experiment that made Einstein famous.
-I’ll do it with better precision than any optical telescope has ever achieved.
+I measured star deflections during a solar eclipse in 2017, repeating the difficult 1919 experiment that made Einstein famous.
+I did it with better precision than any optical telescope has ever achieved.

 Links to other Stellar Products pages: